MyPureCloud/developer-center-blog/source/2023-09-28-answer-call-via-api/index.md

 ***With Genesys Cloud WebRTC Phone:***

-The following settings are required to support answering a call or placing a call using Platform API:
+The following settings and behavior are required to support answering a call or placing a call using Platform API:
-- Enable "Maintain Persistent Connection" at phone or phone base settings level (Genesys Cloud centralized configuration)
+- User's Phone/Phone Base Settings: Enable "Maintain Persistent Connection" at the phone or the phone base settings level (Genesys Cloud centralized configuration)
-- Allow "Placing calls with another app" (Genesys Cloud Desktop - local/cookie setting)
+- User's Genesys Cloud Desktop Web: Allow "Placing calls with another app" (Genesys Cloud Desktop - local/cookie setting)
-- Periodically generate calls (it can be to a destination that will disconnect almost immediately - e.g. an Architect Inbound Call flow) to maintain a persistent connection active.
+- Custom code: Periodically generate calls (it can be to a destination that will disconnect almost immediately - e.g. an Architect Inbound Call flow) to maintain a persistent connection active.

 ***With Managed Phone and Generic SIP Phone (with broadsoft extensions support):***

-Answering a call or placing a call using Platform API **is fully supported**, regardless of the setting to "Maintain Persistent Connection" (supported in both cases).
+Answering a call or placing a call using Platform API **is fully supported**, regardless of the setting to "Maintain Persistent Connection" (Enabled or Disabled).

 ***With Remote Phone and Generic SIP Phone (no remote answer support):***

-Answering a call using Platform API **is not supported**.
+Answering a call using Platform API **is not supported** (to be more specific - it is only supported while a persistent connection is active - not supported otherwise).
 Placing a call using Platform API is supported but will require the agent to manually answer the incoming call on the phone (Two-way call generated from Genesys Cloud).